-Is a Pit Bull The Dog For Me?Posted over 4 years ago by Holly
+Is a Pit Bull The Dog For Me?Posted almost 5 years ago by Holly

 By Celeste Schmidt, Redding CA

 Are you considering a Pit Bull-type breed for your future dog?
 Maybe seeing so many in the shelter and knowing these dogs are first to be euthanized makes you want to save one?
 Before you leap into the world of bully dogs, there are things to take into consideration.

 There are four significant bully breeds in the US that are often grouped together as "bulldogs" or "pitbulls":

 - American Staffordshire Terrier (Amstaff)

 highly people orientedBully breeds tend to be very people friendly and tolerant, confidently greeting strangers with a happy grin and wagging tail.
 Bullies tend to make poor guard or protection dogs due to their friendliness and lack of suspicion.
 The American Pit Bull Terrier UKC standard states that "the APBT is not the best choice for a guard dog since they are extremely friendly, even with strangers.
 Aggressive behavior toward humans is uncharacteristic of the breed and highly undesirable."
 This trait makes them great pets for socially active owners who need a dog that enjoys meeting all types of people, large and small.

 and animal aggression is a trait that's more common in these breeds

 than in most.
 This trait is genetically programmed and may (or may not) surface even with the very best socialization and training.
 If a dog is dog-aggressive it does not make them a